SYCHOANALYTIC writers tend

 were a child, your father abandoned you

 emotionally, if not also physically.
-Maybe your mother abandoned you as well.
+Maybe he was alcoholic; maybe he was

-And to cope with that pain, you protected yourself by pushing them away.
+to cope with that pain, you protected yourself by pushing your parents away.
+You

-You found your revenge on them by becoming emotionally
+found your revenge on them by becoming emotionally closed

 acted out in